Beverly Hills Ninja: Plot

 A clan of ninjas in Japan finds a chest washed ashore with a white baby boy inside.
 One of their legends speaks of a foreign white man who would become a master like no other.
-Haru is raised with the expectation that he will become the legendary master and trained in ninjutsu.
+Haru is raised with the expectation that he will become the legendary master and trained in ninjutsu as the "Great White Ninja".
 As Haru grows into adulthood, doubts are raised as he is clumsy, overweight, lacks his ninja skills, and he fails to graduate as a ninja.
 Left alone to protect the temple while the clan is on a mission, Haru disguises himself as a ninja when an American woman, Sally Jones, comes seeking assistance.
 She tells Haru she is suspicious of her boyfriend, Martin Tanley, and asks him to investigate.
 Haru discovers Tanley and his bodyguard, Nobu, are in league with the Yakuza, are involved in a money counterfeiting business during which Martin winds up killing one of his dealers, but Haru cannot tell Sally before she leaves.
 Haru is also spotted by the police and blamed for the murder.
 Haru takes a plane to Beverly Hills to find Sally.
 The clan's sensei sends Haru's adoptive brother, Gobei, to secretly watch over and protect him during his mission.

 Haru checks in at a Beverly Hills hotel, where he befriends its bellboy, Joey Washington, and teaches him some ninja lessons.
 Haru tracks Tanley and Nobu to a nightclub in Little Tokyo, where they attempt to retrieve some counterfeiting plates from their rival gang.
 The gangs fight, resulting in the deaths of two of the rival gang members, for which Haru once again finds himself the prime suspect.
 Haru returns to the hotel the next day, where he receives guidance from his sensei.
 When Haru locates Tanley's mansion, he finds Sally and discovers her real name is Alison Page.
 Alison informs him that Tanley murdered her sister, and she is dating Tanley with a fake name to get evidence.
 Haru discovers that Tanley will hire an ink specialist, Chet Walters, to help counterfeit money.
 His investigation is cut short when a rival gang attempts to whack Tanley, and Haru and Allison flee, breaking her cover.
 Haru and Allison visit Chet's office where they incapacitate him and drug him into revealing the truth about his dealings with Tanley.
 Haru disguises himself as Walters and infiltrates Tanley's warehouse.
 His identity is exposed after he fails to counterfeit the money properly, and Tanley captures him.
 While Tanley obtains the other half of the plates from the rival gang, Alison rescues Haru, only to be kidnapped by Tanley.
 Haru is then surrounded by the Los Angeles police during which Gobei used a smoke bomb to cover Haru's escape, being arrested himself, and later escaping.
 Haru enlists Joey's help to find Tanley's warehouse to rescue Alison.
 Gobei intervenes without Haru's knowledge and leads them back to the warehouse.